emu-wg/teap-errata/section-4-2-13.md

    successful Intermediate-Result TLV to perform cryptographic binding after each EAP authentication or basic password method, before proceeding with another authentication exchange.
-If no MSK or EMSK has been generated and a Crypto-Binding TLS is required then the MSK Compound MAC field contains the MAC using keys generated according to section 5.2.
+If no MSK or EMSK has been generated and a Crypto-Binding TLV is required then the MSK Compound MAC field contains the MAC using keys generated according to section 5.2.
 The Crypto-Binding TLV is valid only if the following checks pass: